seed-of-apricot/issue-list-readme/README.md

-# issue-list-readme
+# Auto Issue List in README

-Display the issues on the landing page :eyes:
+Display issues on the landing page :eyes:

 ## Demo